fscarazzato/fscarazzato.github.io/_pages/cv.md

 ## Work experience

-* Teaching and Research Associate at the Department of Economics, Vienna University of Economics and Business (Ongoing).
+* 2021 - Ongoing: Teaching and Research Associate at the Department of Economics, Vienna University of Economics and Business.

-* Data Analyst, Eurofox GmbH (2021).
+* 2021: Data Analyst, Eurofox GmbH.

-* Internship and Research Visit, Mercator Research Institute on Global Commons and Climate Change (2020-2021).
+* 2020 - 2021 : Internship and Research Visit, Mercator Research Institute on Global Commons and Climate Change.